Cunning Folk and Familiar Spirits

-Cunning Folk and Familiar Spirits: Shamanistic Visionary Traditions in Early Modern British Witchcraft and Magic is a study of the beliefs regarding witchcraft and magic in Early Modern Britain written by the British historian Emma Wilby.
-First published by Sussex Academic Press in 2005, the book presented Wilby's theory that the beliefs regarding familiar spirits found among magical practitioners - both benevolent cunning folk and malevolent witches - reflected evidence for a general folk belief in these beings, which stemmed from a pre-Christian visionary tradition.
+Cunning Folk and Familiar Spirits: Shamanistic Visionary Traditions in Early Modern British Witchcraft and Magic is a study by historian Emma Wilby of the beliefs regarding witchcraft and magic in Early modern Britain.
+First published by Sussex Academic Press in 2005, the book makes the case that beliefs regarding familiar spirits found among magical practitioners - both benevolent cunning folk and malevolent witches - reflected evidence for a general folk belief that stemmed from a pre-Christian visionary tradition.